Signor1/StarknetFeed/README.md

 - **Real-time Web Scraping**: Automatically tracks and scrapes content from relevant social media accounts, websites, and other sources in the Starknet ecosystem.
 - **Telegram Bot Integration**: Sends updates directly to the subscriber’s Telegram inbox for easy access.
-- **MongoDB Integration**: Stores scraped data, including links, tweets, and articles for further processing and analytics.
+- **MongoDB Integration**: Stores subscribers chatId which is used for sending the updates to the approperiate accounts
 - **Customizable Feeds**: Allows users to subscribe to specific types of updates based on their preferences.

 ## Technologies Used